alexd-alves/vigilante/content/Logs/Session 6.md

 [[Meldohr]] also spends some time crafting a plaque out of the barrels in the pub, so that later he can engrave the Party's name on it and place it under the Octopus at their favorite table.
 He discusses with [[Gal]] briefly, but they agree on deciding on a name later.

-Eventually everyone goes up to their rooms to rest, while [[Marius]] decides to go home, in case his husband returns. [[Gal]] and [[Meldohr]] spend some time getting familiar with their new items from Kevin's lab.
+Eventually everyone goes up to their rooms to rest, while [[Marius]] decides to go home, in case his husband returns. [[Gal]] and [[Meldohr]] spend some time getting familiar with their new items from Kevin's lab

 ### [Do You Think You're Better Off Alone](<https://www.youtube.com/watch?v=Lgs9QUtWc3M>)

 > [!note] Thursday morning. [[Marius]] is not present.